V40 Mini-Grenade

-The V40 fragmentation grenade manufactured in the Netherlands.
+The V40 is a fragmentation grenade manufactured in the Netherlands.

 History

 These grenades were in service from the late 1960s to at least 2008.

-During the Vietnam War, the Viet Cong/PAVN copied the V40 grenade (albeit slightly larger in size), which utilized the fuze of the RGD-5 grenade.
+During the Vietnam War, the Viet Cong/PAVN made a copy of the V40 grenade known as the LDC.
+It is slightly larger in size than the V40, and utilizes the fuze of the RGD-5 grenade.

 Design

 The V40 grenade is spherical in shape, 6.5 cm high, and 4 cm in diameter – approximately the size of a golf ball.
 It has a safety pin and safety lever with a safety clip attached to the safety lever.

 The steel body of the grenade has 326 squares pressed into its inside face to produce separate fragments when the explosive fill is detonated.
 The V40 weighed 136 g and was issued primed from the manufacturer.
 Fuse delay time was four seconds.

 This grenade was considered lethal up to a radius of 5 m and had a safety radius of about 25 m.
 It was commonly referred to as the Mini-Frag, Golf ball grenade or the Hooch popper.

 Due to its small size, a considerable number could be carried; however, its small size also made the weapon dangerous when wearing gloves, as the impact of the striker on the primer was difficult to feel.